 President: Edie Adams

 Edie lives in Loveland and has been a band geek since she was nine years old, getting into marching band in high school and continuing at Colorado State University.
-Edie has been a member of NCCB since 2012, bouncing between alto sax, percussion, and piano, and she served as the Board’s Member-at-Large from 2013 – 2016 and Treasurer from 2017 – 2020.
-(She has also occasionally filled in as a conductor.)
-During the day, she is a Marketing Coordinator for an engineering firm, and in her free time she enjoys kitties, building LEGOs with her partner, video games, drawing, and reading.
+Edie has been a member of NCCB since 2012, bouncing between alto sax, percussion, and piano.
+She served as the Board’s Member-at-Large from 2013 – 2016 and Treasurer from 2017 – 2020, and she has occasionally filled in as a backup conductor.
+During the day, she is a senior marketing coordinator for an engineering and design firm, and in her free time she enjoys kitties, building LEGOs with her partner, video games, drawing, and reading.

 Vice President: Ann Donoghue